BramVan-Oosterhout/katacoda-scenarios/FoswikiIntro/step3.md

 The toolbox provides access to create and maintain the topics.

 ### Create a new topic
-The _Create a new topic_ link will present a page to enter the new topic name and then proceed to create that topic.
+The _Create new topic_ link will present a page to enter the new topic name and then proceed to create that topic.
 You can define a _parent topic_ for the new topic and you can select a template.
 Templates are used to define the presentation of a topic.
 Selecting _Default_ presents an empty topic and you can type the text as required.
 Foswiki has several editors.
 Out of the box you will find the WYSIWYG editor which is excellent for writing and formatting text.